What We Do

 “Classical music will not survive unless we change our attitude and make it something that is essential to our lives.
 Join the RPS if you believe in the future of music.”
 Daniel Barenboim

 What would any of us be without music?
 If, like us, you feel music is an enlivening, empowering force that's played a central part in your life, help us ensure a future where others can draw such worth from it too.
-The RPS is a registered charity.
+In turn, Membership brings a range of benefits to further your curiosity and love of classical music.
+As a registered charity, every subscription helps us to help emerging musicians find their voice and fulfil their calling.

 To find out more about Membership, please click here.